reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

 The app needs to be published in REY's registry so that others can find it just by its public key.
 The registry associates a public key with its manifest URL.

-To publish the app, you'll need to use REY's UI at your browser, which can be started with:
+You can publish the app's manifest with:

 .. code::

-  $ rey-cli dev ui
+  $ rey-cli dev cmd publish-manifest 0x88032398beab20017e61064af3c7c8bd38f4c968 http://localhost:8081/manifest

-You'll also be able to query the app from the UI.
+Remember that the manifest URL needs to be gatekeeper's one, as that's the one that does not require authentication.
+Gatekeeper will proxy the request to the manifest provided by the Ruby service.